-Risk Description Market Risk The value of investments moves up and down depending on changes in the market, which can include economic, business, technological, tax, political, regulatory changes, liquidity conditions, geo-political, health and other shocks.
+Risk Description Market risk The value of investments moves up and down depending on changes in the market, which can include economic, business, technological, tax, political, regulatory changes, liquidity conditions, geo-political, health and other shocks.
 Currency Risk When investing in international assets that are denominated in foreign currencies, there is a risk that those currencies fall or rise in value, affecting the value of those assets from a New Zealand perspective.
 Credit/Counterparty risk An issuer of debt which the fund has invested in or a counterparty to a transaction may fail to perform its contractual obligations or suffer a credit ratings downgrade affecting the value of a particular investment.
 More broadly, credit spreads can vary over time.
 This impacts funds invested in cash and fixed interest.
 A risk that one or more parties involved in a financial transaction may not meet their obligations.
 Concentration risk Concentration of exposure to areas not limited to geography, industries, type of assets.
-Liquidity risk Liquidity risk has two components.
-Firstly, the risk of the scheme having difficulty in meeting withdrawal requests.
-Secondly, the risk of investment managers acquiring investments that cannot be sold or otherwise hedged.
-This impacts funds invested in unlisted assets such as property, infrastructure or commodities.
+Liquidity risk In stressed or volatile market conditions, a fund's assets might not be as easy to sell (compared to a previous point in time), or they may sell for a value lower than usual.
+If a fund holds unlisted assets, these are generally less liquid than listed ones.
+When a fund experiences a low level of liquidity, this could adversely impact the ability of the fund to meet withdrawal requests.